 15. Deception Pass – West Beach

 Last on the list of “places to photograph in Seattle” is Deception Pass.
-An hour and a half north of the city is where you’ll find this bridge connecting Skaget Bay to Strait of Juan de Fuca.
-You can head to two different beaches for pictures – north or west, but I chose to visit west beach.
+An hour and a half north of the city is where you’ll find this bridge connecting Skagit Bay to the Strait of Juan de Fuca.
+You can head to two different beaches for pictures – north or west, but I chose to visit the west beach.
 Here you can still see the bridge in the background but there are dramatic rocks and ocean views to accompany your bridge shots.
 You do need to have a Discover Pass to access the parking lot.
-Once you’re done make it a point to stop at the Shrimp Shack for fresh seafood before hading back to Seattle!
+Once you’re done making it a point to stop at the Shrimp Shack for fresh seafood before heading back to Seattle!

 So there you have it.
 If you’re looking for photography in Seattle, fear not!
 There are tons of places to photograph – landmarks, street corners, restaurants, and even the great outdoors.
 The Seattle sights are magnificent enough to be shared, so why not share them?